Spinal Decompression Case Studies

 His symptoms included major shooting pain into the right leg and difficulty in walking for more than 10 steps without having to stop due to the severe pain in his legs (a sign of neuro-genic claudication.

 Once I confirmed that he did not have any metal implant in his spine I decided that this approach would be beneficial.
 Mr. Jackson responded immediately to treatment, by the third visit his gait improved and he did not need the assistance of the cane.

 Mr. Jackson came in for 24 consecutive spinal decompression treatments.
 The outcome of the sessions where that Mr. Jackson avoided another surgery and he was able to return to his previous routine of walking 2 miles to work in the mornings.
 Failed Back Surgery syndrome responds well to Spinal Decompression therapy as long as there are not any metal implanted into the spine.

 I will be uploading case studies I have been collecting from patients that have granted me HIPPA release and authorization to post medical and diagnostic information.
 I will post Signs and Symptoms and treatment protocol followed and results from Spinal Decompression treatment, and follow patient success rates for extended periods of time.

 The goal of this page is to share with the public results and outcomes of patients treated with Spinal Decompression treatments in treating herniated disc’s.

 Patients that undergo spinal decompression combined with a core muscle strengthening program see a better response than those that do not.
-Manhattan Spinal Decompression focus is on Non Surgical Spinal decompression.
+Our focus is on Non-Surgical Spinal Decompression.
 We offer Complete Physical therapy services that is covered by most health insurance.